visze/MPRA-enhancer-selection/README.md

 # Generate enhancer probes for MPRA experiments

-This folder contains a pipeline to select positive and negative enhancer regions using DNase seq from the epigenetic roadmap.
+This folder contains a pipeline to select positive and negative enhancer regions using DNase seq from the Epigenetic RoadMap.

 An "enhancer" is defined as an open DNase accessibility which is active in several samples and is not located in front of a transcription start site.

-Some stats about the samples in the peigenetic rodmap:
+Some stats about the samples in the Epigenetic RoadMap:

 - Number of samples: 127
 - Number of Tissue Groups: 19